 We did a one day trip from Coventry on the 13th December 2014 (Saturday) on a very bright but very cold day.
-It is only about an hour journey from Warwick University to Stratford-Upon-Avon.
-We rode X16 Stagecoach bus from Warwick University which was pretty cost saving.
-A one day bus pass (Dayrider Gold) costs a person 8.75 GBP.
+It is only about an hour’s journey from Warwick University to Stratford-Upon-Avon.
+We rode the X16 Stagecoach bus from Warwick University which was pretty cost saving.
+A one-day bus pass (Dayrider Gold) costs a person 8.75 GBP.

 There were two of us from the university so we could purchase a group pass for two pax – 14.50 GBP.
 We saved about a pound each.